Christian Forestier

 Christian Forestier (8 December 1944 – 11 August 2025) was a French academic and civil servant.

-Forestier was heavily infuential within the French education system and was notably close to politicians such as Jack Lang and Laurent Fabius.
+Forestier was heavily influential within the French education system and was notably close to politicians such as Jack Lang and Laurent Fabius.

 Life and career

 Early life and education

 Born in Aubière on 8 December 1944, Forestier attended secondary school at the Lycée Blaise-Pascal in Clermont-Ferrand.
 He studied electrical engineering at the Institut national des sciences appliquées de Lyon and graduated in 1971.
 During his studies, he took part in the May 68 protests and was active with the Union of Communist Students.
 In 1981, he earned a Doctor of Science from Claude Bernard University Lyon 1.

 Teaching and university leadership

 After two years of teaching secondary school in Saint-Étienne, Forestier became a research associate professor at the Institut universitaire de technologie de Tarbes and subsequently Jean Monnet University.
 He was director of the school from 1976 to 1977 but was removed by State Secretary Alice Saunier-Seité.
 From 1978 to 1981, he was president of Jean Monnet University.